-The Farmers Journal recently spoke to some of our students to find out what makes a teacher special.
+The Farmers Journal recently spoke to some of our students to find out what makes a teacher special and inspirational.
 Here’s what students Edwina Hilton (Glenageary, Co.
 Dublin), David Sheehan (Arklow, Co.
 Wicklow) and William Moylan (Clonmel, Co.
 Tippearary) had to say:

 Maths teacher Aidan Roantree

 Edwina: “Maths is not a strong subject of mine at all.
 I used to hate maths, but I actually really like it now.
-I think it’s the way he teaches it.
+I think it’s the way Aidan Roantree teaches his maths classes.
 Everything is so clear.
 He goes back to basics.
 He gives you a basic understanding and you can build on that.”

 David Sheehan: “I was shocked by how well he knows his own notes.
 All of our topics are broken down into different sets of notes.
 We’re given handbooks of past Leaving Cert questions and solutions, they’re really helpful.
 We’re told to attempt questions without looking at the answers.
 Write down how we want to do the question and then compare it with what we should be doing.
 I’ve been using that approach and it’s really helped.
 We go into a lot more depth on everything.
 You’re given more understanding as to why you’re doing it.”

 William Moylan: “I wouldn’t be the best at maths.
-But he’s very clear.
+But Aidan Roantree is very clear.
 He doesn’t rush anything.
 He’s always very prepared.
-The teachers always have an exact plan of what they’ll get through and they always get through it.
-He explains everything very clearly, he doesn’t overcomplicate things.
+The teachers at the Institute always have an exact plan of what they’ll get through and they always get through it.
+He explains everything very clearly, he doesn’t over-complicate things.
 I have had teachers who are quite manic, but he’s very calm.
 He puts you at ease and you can learn better.”

 Aidan Roantree is a senior maths teacher at the Institute of Education, where he has been teaching maths and applied maths for over 25 years.
 As the author of 12 major maths textbooks, including the recently published Effective Maths (CJ Fallon) covering the new Leaving Certificate project maths syllabus, he is acquainted with every detail of the maths course.
 Aidan has been a regular contributor to RTÉ and Newstalk, discussing topical issues involving maths.He is regularly called upon by branches of the Irish Mathematics Teachers Association to give talks to teachers on aspects of the maths courses.
 Aidan is teaching on our upcoming Leaving Cert Easter Intensive Revision Course.

-Edwina: “It’s definitely the fact that she’s a native speaker.
-She often conducts the whole class in French and you pick up colloquialisms that you can use in the oral.
+Edwina: “It’s definitely the fact that my teacher Corinne is a native French speaker– she often conducts the whole class in French and you pick up colloquialisms that you can use in the oral.
 Your ears becomes accustomed to the French she’s speaking with her accent.
 She’s so organised.
 That’s the same for all the teachers.
 You’re not waiting 20 minutes for them to come to class and then deciding what they’ll do.
 She’s completely passionate about it.
 You don’t get the sense she’s bored.”

 David: She’s very comprehensive with all the grammar points.
 Before I had no grammar.
 My pronounciation of words has improved a lot.
 Corinne does recordings of our handouts which she posts online.
 I’ve had to do a lot of extra work to bring my standard of French up and she has no problem correcting it and going through it.
 It’s easier to focus when you can see the teacher has a passion.
 You’re not apathetic.”